cylc/cylc-doc/src/user-guide/running-suites.rst

 :term:`scheduler` using the ZMQ protocol.
 This is the preferred task communications method - it is efficient and direct.

-Suite server programs automatically install suite :term:`contact information
+Workflow server programs automatically install suite :term:`contact information
 <contact file>` and credentials on job hosts.
 Users only need to do this
 manually for remote access to suites on other hosts, or suites owned by other users - see :ref:`RemoteControl`.